Alliance seeks Coalition Organizer

 - Skillful in discerning and navigating power dynamics and building trusting relationships

-- Experience navigating public sector decision-making systems
+- Experience building relationships with and strategically navigating public sector decision-making systems to ensure community benefits

 - Knowledge of various advocacy and organizing approaches, the public policy making process, and equitable development issues